This post may contain affiliate links. Please read my full disclosure

 Virtual Assistant Salary: What Should You Charge ?

 Boy, this is a toughie.
-And there is no right answer.
+And there is no right or wrong answer.
 You can charge whatever you want but there are several factors that come into play.
 Such as:

 When I first started out, I charged $15.00 an hour to manage websites.
 My first client turned out to be long-term work, lasting over two years.
 I continued to charge $15.00 an hour for each new client because that’s what I thought I was worth.